 We have seven sub-groups, all with the responsibility of developing strands of our work.
 Each group reports back to our main Board.

 These sub-groups are:

-The Corporate Management Team meet monthly to ensure they and our staff are up-to-date with important issues impacting on the organisation and drive delivery of the organisation's agreed objectives.
+The Corporate Management Team meet weekly to ensure they and our staff are up-to-date with important issues impacting on the organisation and drive delivery of the organisation's agreed objectives.

-The next level of management - the Senior Management Team - meets bi-monthly to discuss the operations of the organisation.
+The next level of management - the Senior Management Team - meets weekly to discuss the operations of the organisation.